 - completed an account switch to us (from a non-Nationwide account) using our Current Account Switch Team in the last 4 months.

-- If you do not qualify for the ‘Flex’ interest rate tier at account opening and your circumstances change, you will need to come into branch to close your Future Saver, and to open a new Future Saver with the benefit of the ‘Flex’ interest rate tier.
+- If you do not qualify for the ‘Flex’ interest rate tier at account opening and your circumstances change, you will need to come into branch to tell us.
+We can then move you to the ‘Flex’ interest rate tier.

 - We will not change the interest rate tier if Conditions 23 or 24 apply to the account.